 Using simple orchestration ideas and sixteenth kicks to create a complex sounding groove.

-In this lesson you will be learning a groove inspired by the song The Mirror by Dream Theater.
-The groove in question is used through the first part of the chorus and can first be heard at around 2:59 in the video linked.
-The part is a one bar common time groove built up of an eighth note right hand orchestrated around several parts of the kit with the kick and snares playing a '1 +a' style rhythm underneath.
+In this lesson you will be learning a groove inspired by the song The Vengeful One by Disturbed.
+The groove in question is used as a variation in the middle 8 at around 2:58 in the video linked.
+The part is a one bar common time groove built from a sixteenth note double kick with a sixteenth note rhythm ride part over the stop.

-- Try playing a long to the full dream theatre song, there will be some challenging parts.
+- Try playing a long to the full song, there will be some challenging parts.

-- Apply the groove to a four or eighth bar phrase.
+- Apply the groove to a four or eight bar phrase.